dodosaurus/endurance-legends/README.md

   - [ ] ui desing - table rows should have distinguishable design to let user know what event it was
   - [ ] column with earnd coins per earning (badge with SVG), remove badge from country
   - [ ] on activity show little map/or on hover
+- [ ] bug in translateActivities (maybe delete the layer) Error: activitiesFromApi.map is not a function (429 rate limit problem)
 - [ ] rate limit page redirect when 429 is returned from Strava
 - [ ] adding formula and recalculation of coins on fetch of activities
 - [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirecte to Strava and Authorize; how to identify such user coming to our app